gomer-grondin/prudebug_wrapper/README.md

 *	/dev/shm/PRU0/breakpoints
 *	gomer@bbb42:~/ti_pru/prudebug-0.25$

-disassmble report is coordinated with program counter and updates as you execute 'ss' command.
+disassemble report is coordinated with program counter and updates as you execute 'ss' command.
 If you inform the wrapper of your source code, it will also replace some of your symbolic substitutions (.asg commands)... (still WIP for complete support and symbol table entries)